top of page

 Research Assistant

-Logan is a junior from central Virginia majoring in psychology.
+Logan is a junior from central Virginia pursuing a degree in psychology.
 Following his undergraduate studies, he plans to pursue a Ph.D. in experimental psychology.
 Some of his research interests include Cognitive Dissonance Theory, mechanisms behind Alcohol Use Disorder, and the use of Ecological Momentary Assessment (EMA) methods.
 Outside research, Logan enjoys weightlifting, reading, and cooking.

 Payton Stokes (she/her)